woocommerce/woocommerce/plugins/woocommerce/e2e/README.md

 4c1e3f2a49db        mariadb:10.5.5      "docker-entrypoint.s…"   10 seconds ago      Up 8 seconds        3306/tcp               woocommerce_e2e_db
 ```

-Note that by default, Docker will download the latest images available for WordPress, PHP and MariaDB.
-In the example above, you can see that WordPress 5.5.1 and MariaDB 10.5.5 were used.
+Note that by default, both `wp-env` and `e2e-environment` will use PHP version 7.4 and latest versrions available for WordPress and MariaDB.

-See [How to run tests using custom WordPress, PHP and MariaDB versions](#how-to-run-tests-using-custom-wordpress,-php-and-mariadb-versions) if you'd like to use different versions.
+See [How to run tests using custom WordPress, PHP and MariaDB versions with e2e-environment](#how-to-run-tests-using-custom-wordpress,-php-and-mariadb-versions) if you'd like to use different versions.

 - Navigate to `http://localhost:8086/`